 Common Pedestrian Injuries

-When a car, truck, or SUV strikes someone walking or jogging, the impact even at a slow speed can cause catastrophic and sometimes permanent injuries.
-The most serious injuries Fort Lauderdale pedestrian accident attorneys see include:
+When a car, SUV, bus or other vehicle strikes someone walking or jogging, the impact even at a slow speed, can cause catastrophic and sometimes permanent injuries.
+The most serious injuries that pedestrian accident attorneys in Ft.
+Lauderdale see include:

 - Amputation of an arm or leg

 - Scarring and disfigurement

 - Shoulder injuries